CodingWithCallum/CodingWithCallum/README.md

 ## What have I done? ##
 The short answer: not much, yet!  <!-- line break-->
-My mind is always buzzing (thank you ADHD) which means there is a million and one ideas for projects or topics I would love to develop or discuss.
+My mind is always buzzing which means there is a million and one ideas for projects or topics I would love to develop or discuss.
 In the past, I wrote this all down into a journal, A4 notepad, or napkin so I will never forget my ideas.
 However, I have now decided to start taking my journaling to [Dev Community][dev] where I will use it as a blog of sorts!

 Oh, and of course, I will update this "what have I done" section as I start to share more!